jingalls1217/opendatalakehouse/01_ingest.md

    STORED AS ICEBERG;
    ```

    b.
-Ingest data into the **airports** table from the raw layer airports table
+Ingest data into the `airports` table from the raw layer airports table

    ```
    INSERT INTO ${prefix}_airlines.airports
       SELECT * FROM ${prefix}_airlines_raw.airports;
    ```

    c.
-Check the table properties to see details for this Iceberg table
+Check the `airports` table properties to see details for this Iceberg table

    ```
    DESCRIBE FORMATTED ${prefix}_airlines.airports;